jdallal/StarcraftDataExtractor/README.md

 * location_y - int - Y location in map coordinates where unit was created
 * owner - int - toon_id of the player who created this unit (see *players* table)
 * unit_type - string - Unit type created (larva, zealot, broodlord, etc.)
+* unit_id - int - ID of this unit purchase.
+Unique to this game.
+This plus game_hash uniquely identifies the purchase across all replays

 ### DEATHS TABLE
 * game_hash - string - Key in games table of in which game this unit death occurred